bloomberg/lucene-solr/solr/contrib/ltr/README.md

 }
 ```

 This is an example of a toy Linear model.
-Type specifies the class to be
+Class specifies the class to be
 using to interpret the model.
 Name is the model identifier you will use
 when making request to the ltr framework.
 Features specifies the feature
 space that you want extracted when using this model.
 All features that